aaaaaa123456789/gb-debug-information/debuginfo.md

 * **File**: index into the linked [file stack block][sect4.7] indicating the file that this entry maps to.
   This field MAY be set to the [invalid index][def-invalid] if this entry corresponds to a range of addresses that doesn't map to any source code lines.
-  In that case, the line number field MUST be set to the [invalid value][def-invalid] as well, and the line count field MUST be set to zero.
+  In that case, the line number, starting column and ending column fields MUST be set to the [invalid value][def-invalid] as well, and the line count field MUST be set to zero.
 * **Line number**: initial line number that this entry maps to.
   The first line of the file is line 1.
   If the file field is set to the [invalid index][def-invalid], this field MUST also be set to the